Hamidian massacres: Massacres

 The Great Powers (Britain, France, Russia) forced Hamid to sign a new reform package designed to curtail the powers of the Hamidiye in October 1895 which, like the Berlin treaty, was never implemented.
-On October 1, 1895, two thousand Armenians assembled in Istanbul to petition for the implementation of the reforms, but Ottoman police units converged on the rally and violently broke it up.
+On October 1, 1895, two thousand Armenians assembled in Constantinople (now Istanbul) to petition for the implementation of the reforms, but Ottoman police units converged on the rally and violently broke it up.
 Upon receiving the reform package, the sultan is said to have remarked, "This business will end in blood."

-Soon, massacres of Armenians broke out in Istanbul and then engulfed the rest of the Armenian-populated vilayets of Bitlis, Diyarbekir, Erzurum, Mamuret-ul-Aziz, Sivas, Trebizond and Van.
+Soon massacres of Armenians broke out in Constantinople and then engulfed the rest of the Armenian-populated vilayets of Bitlis, Diyarbekir, Erzurum, Mamuret-ul-Aziz, Sivas, Trebizond and Van.
 Thousands were killed at the hands of their Muslim neighbours and government soldiers, and many more died during the cold winter of 1895–96.
 William Sachtleben, an American journalist who happened to be in Erzurum after the massacre there in 1895, recounted the grisly scene he came across in a lengthy letter to The Times:

 The French vice consul of Diyarbakır, Gustave Meyrier, recounted to Ambassador Paul Cambon stories of Armenian women and children being assaulted and killed and described the attackers "as cowardly as they were cruel.
 They refused to attack where people defended themselves and instead concentrated on defenseless districts."
 The worst atrocity took place in Urfa, where Ottoman troops burned the Armenian cathedral, in which 3,000 Armenians had taken refuge, and shot at anyone who tried to escape.

 Abdul Hamid's private first secretary wrote in his memoirs about Abdul Hamid that he "decided to pursue a policy of severity and terror against the Armenians, and in order to succeed in this respect he elected the method of dealing them an economic blow... he ordered that they absolutely avoid negotiating or discussing anything with the Armenians and that they inflict upon them a decisive strike to settle scores."

 The killings continued until 1897.
 In that last year, Sultan Hamid declared the Armenian Question closed.
 Many Armenian revolutionaries had either been killed or escaped to Russia.
 The Ottoman government closed Armenian societies and restricted Armenian political movements.

 Some non-Armenian groups were also attacked during the massacres.
 The French diplomatic correspondence shows that the Hamidiye carried out massacres not only of Armenians but also of Assyrians living in Diyarbakir, Hasankeyf, Sivas and other parts of Anatolia.

-A letter sent by an Ottoman soldier to his brother and parents in november 23, 1895 says:
+A letter sent by an Ottoman soldier to his brother and parents on November 23, 1895, says:

-Another letter from December 23, 1895 says:
+Another letter from December 23, 1895, says: